retrocomputacion/retroterm/README.md

 The *MSX 1 printer port* versions use a simple printer port Wi-fi modem interface.
 The 56K version has reduced capabilities.

 ## 1.1 Release history

+### v0.31:

+- Fixed startup when running Retroterm with no disk drive attached on Commodore 64.

 ### v0.30 (12/January/2026):
 - New MSX ports